KE7/ScenicNL/README.md

-# scenicNL
+# scenarioNL

-This repo serves as a wrapper around [Scenic](https://github.com/BerkeleyLearnVerify/Scenic) where user's can specify a file containing natural language text describing a driving scene.
-Our contribution is that we take this natural language text and output scenic code that represent the scenario.
+The Compound AI System that can generate [Scenic](https://github.com/BerkeleyLearnVerify/Scenic) programs from Crash Report descriptions.

-At the moment we only support driving scenarios for CARLA.
+At the moment we only support driving scenarios for CARLA but this is easily extendable as Scenic supports other simulators.

 ## Setup
 To install and run, first select which LLM backbone you would like to use.
-Today we support GPT from OpenAI, Claude from Anthropic, and Open Source Models that are run locally.
+Today we support GPT from OpenAI, Claude from Anthropic, and Open Source Models (i.e. Llama family) that are run locally.

 ### OpenAI GPT Steps
 OpenAI API key if you have not already: